Watanyu37/Ros-navigation/README.md

 ## Run the Code

-In a terminal window, type the following, for differrential robot  differential and omnidirectional
+In a terminal window, type the following, for differrential robot
 ```sh
 $ cd ~/workspace_name
 $ roslaunch diff_gazebo diff_all_tags.launch